sbabic/swupdate/doc/source/swupdate.rst

 -------------------

 A meta-SWUpdate_ layer is provided.
-It contains the required changes for mtd-utils and for generating LUA.
+It contains the required changes for mtd-utils and for generating Lua.
 Using meta-SWUpdate is a straightforward process.

 Firstly, clone meta-SWUpdate.